 So why are t-shirts even worth talking about—I mean it’s just a shirt, not much to say right?
 Au contraire, this simple yet versatile men’s wardrobe essential has history, and there’s a reason why it’s worn by everybody from rockstar celebrities to your average joe.

-In this article I’ll go over 5 different types of t-shirts, ways to wear them, how a t-shirt should fit, and where to buy them.
+In this definitive t-shirt guide I’ll go over 5 different types of t-shirts, ways to wear them, how a t-shirt should fit, and where to buy them.

 But first, per usual, let us begin with a quick history.